Azure AI and Token theft: The exciting topics of the ninth edition of #mscloud4itpro

 Risk-based conditional access policies

-Finally, Oliver spoke about risk-based conditional access policies, which enable companies to make access more flexible and secure.
-However, this requires an additional Entra ID licence, namely the P2.
-However, investing in this licence also makes sense in for small- to medium businesses.
+Eventually, Oliver spoke about risk-based conditional access policies, which enable companies to make access more flexible and secure.
+Nonetheless, this requires an additional Entra ID license, specifically the P2.
+Despite this, investing in this license can also makes sense for small- to medium-sized businesses.
+Furthermore, the benefits of enhanced security and flexibility can significantly outweigh the costs for these companies.
+In addition, such investments help ensure long-term protection and compliance for business operations.

-To mitigate these risks there are additional Securitymeasurements.
-These can be blocking the user, additional MFA requests oder even Password resets.
+To mitigate these risks, there are additional security measures available.
+These measures include blocking the user, requiring additional MFA requests, or even initiating password resets.

 Conclusion and outlook

-The first MS Cloud for IT Pro Central Switzerland Community Event this year was a complete success and provided an excellent opportunity to discuss the latest developments in the Microsoft Cloud world.
+The first MS Cloud for IT Pro Central Switzerland Community Event this year was a complete success.
+It provided an excellent opportunity to discuss the latest developments in the Microsoft Cloud world.
 The attendance of 20 to 30 people showed the great interest and commitment of the community.
 The discussions at the end of the evening were stimulating and inspiring.
-The aperitif too, of course .
+The aperitif too, of course 😉.

-A big thank you to everyone who took part in this event and to the organisers who worked so hard to make it happen.
+A big thank you to everyone who took part in this event.
+Additionally, thank you to the organizers who worked so hard to make it happen.
 Your commitment makes a significant contribution to the expansion of our Central Switzerland community!

 We look forward to the next event, see you there.